Virginia governor's race dead even less than two weeks from Election Day: poll

 VICE PRESIDENT KAMALA HARRIS JUMPS INTO VIRGINIA'S CLOSE RACE FOR GOVERNOR

-The poll also suggests a shift in voters priorities, with 45% saying jobs and the economy are the top issue, up from 39% in September.
+The poll points to a shift in voters priorities, with 45% saying jobs and the economy are the top issue, up from 39% in September.
 Education and schools – at 41% - is now the second most pressing issue, up ten points from last month.
 Combating COVID dropped to third place, at 23%, down 11 points from September.

 The new survey indicates that Youngkin – who’s made defending the right of parents when dealing with their children’s education the closing theme of his campaign – has drawn even with McAuliffe on being trusted to handle education and schools.
 And the poll points to Youngkin now holding a slight edge over McAuliffe on trust on jobs and the economy.